brookk16/Nordlander/README.md

 ## UX

 This website is designed for new and current users of the Nordlander game to:

 - download the game
 - purchase features
 - get support for their game.

 The site is designed to not only facilitate these requirements, but also to help influence the creation of future features.
-To ensure that users have access to any feature they may want we have a dedicated performance page, which alongside your social media posts, guides us in our design of future features.
+To ensure that users have access to any feature they may want,  we have a dedicated performance page which alongside your social media posts, influences the design of future features.

 To maintain transparency, users have access to this data in the performance page.
-Users do this by purchasing features they want and/or liking features.
+Users inlfuence future features by purchasing features they want and/or liking the features.

 We try to develop and release new features as soon as we can, therefore to help solve any bugs we have a support page.
 Users can search for bugs, see and add comments and also add their own bugs too.
 These results can also be seen on the performance page.

-These main purposes for the website were guided by user requirements, a sample of which can be seen below:
+The decision to implement these primary features on the website were guided by user requirements, a sample of which can be seen below:

 - **User A**: I want to be able to be able to find and purchase features that interest me.

-- **User B**: I want adequate support for if anything goes wrong with the game or my account.
+- **User B**: I want adequate support if anything goes wrong with the game or my account.

-- **User C**:  I want to be able to see how stable the game is before I buy, and how what features there are.
+- **User C**: I want to be able to see how stable the game is before I buy, and how many features there are.

-Click below to see the wireframe for this project
+Click below to see the wireframes for this project

 <details>
 <summary>Wireframes</summary>